How to replace front wheel bearing on Mercedes-Benz CLK W208 1998-2002

 |Bearing race and seal installation kit|

-Instructions on how to replace bad wheel bearing Mercedes-Benz CLK W208
+Instructions on how to replace a bad wheel bearing Mercedes-Benz CLK W208

 Set the emergency brakes.
 Lift vehicle.
 Place jack stand supports under the car.
 Loosen the lug nuts.